FarronF/limerick-council-meetings/meetings/2021/12/15-Virtual Meeting of the Home & Social Development Strategic Policy Committee/Minutes - Meeting of the Home & Social Development Strategic Policy Committee - 20th October 2021.md

 development for 31 units in Adare is sitting at and flagged lack of progress.
 Cllr.

+Keary asked about the status of sale for land block attached to Adare scheme.
+---
-Keary asked about the status of sale for land block attached to Adare scheme.---  Ms. Newell outlined targets to SPC members for the next five years.
+ Ms. Newell outlined targets to SPC members for the next five years.
 Ms. Newell

 advised delivery of new builds for 2020 and 2021 had been impacted hugely by